btf-org/flank/README.md

 </details>

-<sub>\* It's just a wrapper around the command line, and then an interface on top of that wrapper</sub>
+<sub>\* Flank is just a wrapper around the command line, and then an interface on top of that wrapper.
+So it has the same flexibilty as the CLI and many of the same limitations.</sub>

 ## Full Docs